 - BlazBlue: the Robot Girls Lambda-11, Mu-12 and Nu-13 all have the ability to fly and mainly fight using projectiles (although since this is a fighting game they normally just float at the same height everyone walks).

-- Prevalent in Touhou, where everyone is capable of flight and all supernatural abilities are limited to launching danmaku.
+- Prevalent in Touhou, where everyone is capable of flight and launching danmaku.

 - Fusion is a purple glowing energy blast user.
 She even leaves a trail of purple energy when flying.